 Yogyakarta offers a wide range of beaches to choose from, but Timang Beach stands out on its own.
-Located on Gunung Kidul regency, it is around 50 km from central Yogyakarta (3 hours).
-It’s one of the Java Island’s southern beaches, borders to the Indian Ocean.
+Located on Gunung Kidul regency, it is around 50 km from central Yogyakarta.
+It nearly takes 3 hours from downtown.
+It’s one of Java Island’s southern beaches, which borders the Indian Ocean.

-Like any typical beach facing Indian ocean, Timang beach harbors steep cliffs as well as deep blue water with harsh waves.
+Like any typical beach facing the Indian ocean, Timang beach harbors steep cliffs, deep blue water, and harsh waves.
 What makes Timang Beach popular among other beaches is ironically not because of its nature.
-But rather, it is because the local residents inhabiting the villages nearby.
+But rather, it is because of the local residents inhabiting the villages nearby.

 Partly a fishing society, the locals made a mode of transportation to help them with fishing activities.
 This transportation is later known as the gondola.
 Words spread among people about how unique this transportation is.
 This then attracts challenged explorers to try it.

 Few more visitors come and the place thrives into a more popular destination.
 Since then, Timang Beach is recognized for the combination of adventure, scenery, and culinary experience it offers.

 Timang Beach has become famous at first because of the local-made cable car or gondola.
 It was originally made for the sole purpose of fishing lobsters, and technically not a cable car.
 It a narrow wooden open box, hanged above the ocean by nylon ropes.
 And connecting the mainland and the small island.

 There’s no modern technology involved as it is operated solely by human strength.
 Around 5-6 people will pull the gondola by hand as a person ride it.
 The extreme of the ride is what makes tourists attracted to the gondola, despite its traditional, and possibly, unsafe state.